Alan Spencer’s 10 strikeouts, Gus Burr’s grand slam send St. Bede past Dwight

 Gus Burr (2) of St. Bede celebrates with team after hitting home run on Tuesday, April 15, 2025 at St. Bede Academy in Peru.

-That brought up leadoff hitter Geno Dinges, who singled to left, followed by a big two-run double to right-center field that scored McGunnigal and Dinges to put the Bruins ahead 4-1 after two innings.
+That brought up leadoff hitter Geno Dinges, who singled to left, followed by a two-run double to right-center field that scored McGunnigal and Dinges to put the Bruins ahead 4-1 after two innings.

 “Getting ahead of the hitters is a big key,” Spencer said.
-“Just attacking the zone and seeing what they could do, and then I’ve been getting big hits from the guys all season and [it] makes my job on the mound easier.”
+“Just attacking the zone and seeing what they could do.
+And then I’ve been getting big hits from the guys all season, and [it] makes my job on the mound easier.”

-Joey Starks then hit a rocket to third base that took a crazy bounce and scored Gallet to put the Trojans on the board and make it 4-1.
+Joey Starks hit a rocket to third base that took a crazy bounce and scored Gallet to put the Trojans on the board and make it 4-1.

 (left) Luke Gallet (3) of Dwight fist bumps teammate (right) Ryan Bumpous (11) on Tuesday, April 15, 2025 at St. Bede Academy in Peru.